raphael251/movie-tickets-reservation-system/docs/ROADMAP.md

 - [x] Create ScreeningSeat entity for managing seat reservations within a screening
 - [x] Populate the screening seats for a screening on creation
 - [x] Create endpoint to list all seats in a screening
-- [x] Update the reservations endpoint to reserve a screening seat instead of the old params
+- [x] Update the reservations' endpoint to reserve a screening seat instead of the old params
 - [x] Create filter for the screening seats endpoint to filter screening seats by status
 - [x] Create endpoint to list all user's reservations
 - [x] Create a new Movie entity just for the static information about movies available for screening
-- [x] Handle invalid ids on creation gracefully (on screenings endpoints and others as well)
+- [x] Handle invalid IDs on creation gracefully (on screenings endpoints and others as well)
 - [x] Add cursor pagination on movies listing
 - [x] Add rule for reservation cancellation: only allowed before 48 hours of the screening start time
 - [x] Add initial end-to-end tests setup